Applications for the 2020 Graduate Development Program open 14 March 2019

 - ability to use initiative and be a flexible team member.

-Applications for the 2019 Graduate Development Program will open on 8 March 2018.
+Applications for the 2020 Graduate Development Program open 14 March 2019.

 You will be required to submit a 500 word statement outlining why you want to be employed through the department’s Graduate Development Program.
 You will also be required to upload a copy of your CV and academic transcript.

 The recruitment process involves several assessment tasks that form gateways to the next.
-Each task is designed to assess your ability to demonstrate that you possess, or have the real potential to develop, the required skills, knowledge and qualifications to perform the graduate role.
+Each task is designed to assess your demonstrated ability to, or have the potential to develop the required skills, knowledge and qualifications to perform the graduate’s role.

 The recruitment process is very in-depth and as such can take several months to complete.
 All applicants will be notified of their progress throughout the process.
-Successful applicants are likely to be notified in September/October 2017 and start the programme in February 2018.
+Successful applicants are likely to be notified in September 2019 and start the program in February 2020.

-To be eligible for the 2018 Graduate Development Programme you must be an Australian citizen or have been granted citizenship prior to 1 January 2020.
+To be eligible for the 2020 Graduate Development Program, you must be an Australian citizen or have been granted citizenship prior to 1 January 2020.

 Security clearance and medical examination

-You will need to undergo a security clearance to the Negative Vetting Level 1 which involves a police records check and checks by the Australian Government Security Vetting Agency (AGSVA).
+- Undergo a security clearance to the Negative Vetting Level 1, which involves a services of assessments and background checks conducted by AGSVA

-You will need to undergo a medical examination by the department’s external health provider to determine if you are medically fit to undertake the APS positions (this will include a Q fever vaccination).
+- Undergo a medical examination by the department’s external health provider to determine if you are medically fit to undertake the APS positions (this will include a Q fever vaccination).

-Failure to undertake these processes or achieve the appropriate clearances may jeopardise your employment.
+Failure to undertake these processes or achieve the appropriate clearance may jeopardise your employment.